top of page

 You won’t be judged, rushed, or expected to have everything figured out.
 We go at your pace and focus on what matters most to you.

-I use different approaches depending on what works best for you, which includes:
+I use different approaches depending on what works best for you.

 Person Centred Therapy